riju/faceDetection/explainer.md

 };

 enum FaceDetectionMode {
-  "none",         # Face detection is not needed "presence",     # Only the presence of face or faces is returned, not location "bounding-box", # Return bound box for face "contour",      # Approximate contour of the detected faces is returned "landmarks",    # Approximate contour of the detected faces is returned with facial landmarks };
+  "none",         # Face detection is not needed.

+  "presence",     # Only the presence of face or faces is returned, not location.

+  "contour",      # Approximate contour of the detected faces is returned, bounding-box by default.

+  "landmarks",    # Approximate contour of the detected faces is returned with facial landmarks.

+};

 ```